jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 #### Arguments
 * `$options` **array\|object** - Optional.
 Options for the track.
     * string market Optional.
 An ISO 3166-1 alpha-2 country code, provide this if you wish to apply Track Relinking.
+    * string\|array additional_types Optional.
+Types of media to return info about.

 #### Return values